-Online Life Groups
+Online Life Groups & Courses

 Another goal is to evangelize by offering another venue, besides that of the regular Sunday church service, which may be initially less intimidating to seekers, newcomers, and those interested in finding out more about God as they are going through challenging times.
 We believe that no one should do life alone.
 The purpose of our life groups are to engage in life together through teaching, fellowship, prayer, miracles, radical generosity, and corporate worship.
 These groups bring people together to learn, celebrate, proclaim the good news, and support each other.
 We are Better Together – Ecclesiastes 4:12- “ a cord of three strands is not quickly broken.”